Actually, is Hustle Culture healthy for anyone?

-In the past, I hustled to get good grades.
-I hustled to please my bosses.
+In the past, I hustled to get good grades and I hustled to please my bosses.
 I didn’t hustle for my own enjoyment.
 Today, I hustle and chase my passions to fuel me.
-The days where I’m working from morning to night, I’m usually so obsessed with a project that you can’t pull me away.
+On the days when I’m working from morning to night, I’m usually so obsessed with a project that you can’t pull me away.
 When I’m in the zone with art, I can’t stop until I’m done.
 When I get lost writing, an entire day flies by in a blink, and I love it.

 I feel like the whole “rise and grind” mentality around hustle culture dictates that you shouldn’t enjoy the hustle.
+That it’s arduous grinding work.
 That the tasks before you require a lot of discipline and internal convincing to tackle.
 Most of the pride around hustling comes from people overcoming their own lack of energy or desire to do something and carrying out discipline and routine despite the body’s call for rest.

 There is no guaranteed return.